 Academic Information for Master's Degree Students

 A graduate student should develop intellectual autonomy within a chosen field and demonstrate the ability to analyze, synthesize, and evaluate relevant knowledge.
-The graduate student, furthermore, assumes some responsibility for increasing knowledge within the chosen field.
+The graduate student, furthermore, assumes some responsibility for increasing and/or applying knowledge within the chosen field.

 Synthesize diverse ideas to form an integrated whole relevant to a field of study by arranging and combining elements and parts into patterns or structures.
-The parts to be integrated may, to the extent necessary, come from a variety of disciplines;
+The parts to be integrated may, to the extent necessary, come from a variety of disciplines

 Make judgments about the value of relevant material, including the appropriateness and adequacy of any qualitative and quantitative methods used in its compilation, by employing a standard of internal and/or external appraisal.
 In evaluating evidence or arguments, a student will use an integration of theories, works of recognized excellence, and facts and generalizations germane to a field